 Inodes stores metadata about the file it refers to.
 This metadata contains all the information about the said file.

-Every used inodes refers to 1 file.
+Every used inode refers to 1 file.
 Every file has 1 inode.
-Directories, character files, block devices, they are all files.
+Directories, character files, and block devices are all files.
 They each have 1 inode.

 Inodes are unique at the partition level.
-You can have two files with the same inode number given they are on different partition.
-Inodes information is store in a table like structure in a strategic parts of each partition.
-Often found near the beginning.
+You can have two files with the same inode number given they are on different partitions.
+Inodes information is stored in a table-like structure in the strategic parts of each partition, often found near the beginning.

 How to check inode in Linux?